iBotPeaches/Apktool/INTERNAL.md

 #### Sonatype

-You'll want to log in and view the Staging repostories and confirm you see the recently made build.
+You'll want to log in and view the Staging repositories and confirm you see the recently made build.
 You'll want to:

  * Close it (Wait for audit report email)
  * Release it (Drop the staging repository)